awsdocs/amazon-vpc-user-guide/doc_source/endpoint-service.md

 ## Adding and Removing Permissions for Your Endpoint Service<a name="add-endpoint-service-permissions"></a>

-After you've created your endpoint service configuration, you can control which service consumers can create an interface endpoint to connect to your service\.
+After you create your endpoint service configuration, you can control which service consumers can create an interface endpoint to connect to your service\.
 Service consumers are [IAM principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html)—IAM users, IAM roles, and AWS accounts\.
 To add or remove permissions for a principal, you need its Amazon Resource Name \(ARN\)\.
 + For an AWS account \(and therefore all principals in the account\), the ARN is in the form `arn:aws:iam::aws-account-id:root`\.
 + For a specific IAM user, the ARN is in the form `arn:aws:iam::aws-account-id:user/user-name`\.
 + For a specific IAM role, the ARN is in the form `arn:aws:iam::aws-account-id:role/role-name`\.